 The use of a large volume of sand as a proppant—to “prop open” the fractured rock that allows oil and gas to flow more freely has gone from a few such locations to hundreds, if not thousands of well sites.
 (In 2012, there were 22,326 hydraulic fracking wells drilled or permitted).

 The health hazards of the crystalline forms of silica—if inhaled—is mostly due to the damage to lung tissue.
-The rigid sharp crystals cause lung damage, scarring, inflammation, and autoimmune disease.
+The rigid sharp silica crystals cause lung damage, scarring, inflammation, and autoimmune disease.
 The resultant silicosis can cause irreparable damage resulting in COPD, lung cancer, and potentially death.

 The method for sampling of workers by an industrial hygienist is not difficult.
 There are a variety of sampling devices available—worn by the individual workers—that can collect respirable dust samples which can then be analyzed by an American Industrial Hygiene Association (AIHA) accredited laboratory.
-The sampling/testing can cover a short term activity or a full work shift.
+The sampling can cover a short term activity or a full work shift.

 Methods of dust control and worker exposure control are more complex and varied.
-The OSHA regulation has identified specific control measures depending on the activity performed.
-The requirements are outlined in Table 1 of the regulation (29CFR1926.1153).

-Change to less dusty methods, ventilation, substitution of less hazardous materials, equipment modification, wet methods of handling, enclosure, and finally respiratory protection (only recommended as an interim control method or as a supplement to other engineering or administrative controls).
+Change to less dusty methods, ventilation, and substitution of less hazardous materials, equipment modification, wet methods of handling, enclosure, and finally respiratory protection (only recommended as an interim control method or as a supplement to other engineering or administrative controls).

-Some technologies are emerging to better control dust at each stage of the proppant process but these technologies need to be monitored to confirm their ability to reduce worker exposure to silica and the prospect of developing silicosis, lung cancer, and the other diseases associated with the fracking process.
+Some technologies are emerging to better control silica dust at each stage of the proppant process but these technologies need to be monitored to confirm their ability to reduce worker exposure to silica and the prospect of developing silicosis, lung cancer, and the other diseases associated with the fracking process.
 It would be tragic to develop a substitute process that simply adds another health/safety hazard to the workers’ risks.

-Our primary service areas for Silica Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.